leonardo-simeone/command-line-python-battleship-game/TESTING.md

 ## Unfixed Bugs

-One unfixed bug remains.
+Two unfixed bugs remain.
 In spite of different naive tries to resolve it, I later learned that this is a known issue that occurs in the mock terminal.

 - When using the helper `clear()` function, partial text from the rules print, above the height of the terminal does not clear, and remains when you scroll up.